elizaos-plugins/plugin-ferePro/README.md

     - Verify your internet connection
     - Check if the FerePro API service is available
-    - Ensure your FERE_USER_ID is valid and active
+    - Ensure your FERE_USER_ID and FERE_API_KEY is valid and active

 2. **Message Timeout**

     - The connection might time out for long-running queries
-    - Consider using streaming mode for large data requests
-    - Implement retry logic for important queries
+    - Consider setting REQUEST_TIMEOUT to avoid response timeouts in the character settings section or as environment variable.

 3. **Credit Depletion**
     - Monitor credits_available in responses